Soul-Burn/janky-quality/README.md

 TODO:

+* Rethink how to do programming
+* Recycler
 * More quality bonuses
-* Recycler
+* Split quality bonuses to vanilla and extra (with option)
-* Localized names
+* Miners
-* Better libs - "canonize recipe"/"delete recipe"